thetianshuhuang/serial-token-ring/README.md

 If the broadcast bit is 1, the packet is a broadcast packet, and is forwarded by all clients except for the sender.
 If the broadcast bit is 0, the next bit contains the destination address.

+### Reserved SRC addresses
+- 0x00: Peer discovery - 0x80 indicates a Peer discovery packet, containing peer metadata in the MSG.
+The first byte of the MSG in a peer discovery packet is reserved for application-specific identifiers (such as an app ID).

 ### DST (Optional)
 If the broadcast bit in the SRC byte is set, the device with address DST should not forward the packet.